MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/use-windows-app-sdk-in-existing-project.md

 ## Prerequisites

 - Visual Studio 2019 or Visual Studio 2022 with the required workloads and components for Windows app development.
-For more information, see [Install Visual Studio](set-up-your-development-environment.md).
+For more information, see [Install tools for the Windows App SDK](set-up-your-development-environment.md).

 ## Instructions